hytnht/ur-home-lib/README.md

 ## About

 This is the final project for CS50 Introduction to Computer Science by Havard University.
-A website to manage your book collection which was inspired by my big bookshelves.
-The concept was to create a tool to keep tracking and automatically update the current book series status.
+The concept is a website to manage your book collection, focused on series tracker.
+It was inspired by my big bookshelves of which more than half are manga series.
+It's hard to find the missing volumes if I forgot to buy, even for a short time.
+So my first idea was to create a tool to keep tracking and automatically update the current book series status.

 ##### Video Demo: https://youtu.be/JIrX1scqqEw

 ### References

-- CS50 lessons and problem sets
+- CS50 lessons and problem sets.
-- W3schools
+- W3schools.
-- CSS-tricks tutorials
+- CSS-tricks tutorials.
-- StackOverflow
+- StackOverflow.

 ### Libraries, frameworks and engines

-Flask, Bootstrap, FontAwesome, Dayjs, CS50, Werkzeug, Jinja, SQLite, SASS and 1 line of jquery.
+- Flask for web server development Werkzeug for security and Jinja for templates engine.
+- CS50 for simple built-in SQL functions.
+- SQLite for database management.
+- Dayjs for date format.
+- Bootstrap, FontAwesome for front-end designing.
+- And 1 line of jQuery to activate Bootstrap tooltips.

 ### Languages

-Python, Javascript, SQL, HTML, CSS.
+Python, Javascript, SQL, HTML, SASS.

 ### Other

 Canva templates for designing banners.\
-Lovo.ai for video voiceover.
+Lovo.ai for the video demo's voiceover.